 The basic principle of the Moodmetric algorithm is that it compares changes in electrodermal activity to the typical, standard values measured for the particular individual over the time of wearing the Moodmetric ring.
 The values are counted since the last calibration.

 Each calibration means a reset, kicking off the collecting of new measurement values from the beginning.
 This means that only after several hours of using the ring there are enough measurement points to give an accurate MM level value for the wearer of the ring.

 The calibration should be done when the ring is first taken into use, or when the user changes.
 (This is done simply by tapping ‘Calibrate’ at the app Ring info view).
 Calibration should only be done once for one user.
 The recommended calibration time is about 12 hours.

 Moodmetric measurements can be done without calibration time if certain inaccuracy is allowed.

 The calibration can be enhanced by helping the user to both relax and get excited/agitated before the actual measurement.
 This can be done just prior to the measurement in cases where the user can not wear the ring starting from the previous day.

 Note that the calibration time is not needed when only the raw signal is examined.
-The raw signal can be viewed at the app (the violet curve), streamed to a PC with a dongle or used by other mobile apps benefiting the Moodmetric SDK’s Instant Indicator.
+The raw signal can be viewed at the app (the violet curve), with the PC Scope or Mobile Scope.